Spin-Orbit Driven Transitions Between Mott Insulators and Finite Momentum Superfluids of Bosons in Optical Lattices: Introduction

 Recent theory work has also explored the impact of SOC on the spin structure of Mott insulators in optical lattices \cite {Radic12,Cole12,Cai12,Mandal,Gong12}.
 Here super-exchange coupling between sites was shown to combine with Rashba SOC to lead to rich spin structures within the Mott state \cite{Radic12,Cole12,Cai12,Mandal,Gong12}.
 But in these studies parameters were chosen to explore the impact of Rashba SOC on the spin physics of Mott insulators while leaving the charge structure intact.

 In this work we explore Rashba SOC that is strong enough to cause the breakdown of charge ordering in Mott insulators.
 This extreme limit is of direct relevance to optical lattice experiments with synthetic SOC.
 We study, in particular, a 2D lattice model of two-component interacting bosons in the presence of tunable Rashba coupling.
-We find that strong Rashba SOC can cause the breakdown of the Mott insulating state and drive a direct transition between the Mott insulator and a superfluid state, even in the $ \emph{absence}$ of single particle tunneling between sites of the lattice.
+We find that strong Rashba SOC can cause the breakdown of the Mott insulating state and drive a direct transition between the Mott insulator and a superfluid state, even in the $ \emph{absence}$ of single particle tunneling between sites of the lattice \cite{Mandal}.
 This limit is the lattice version of the limit discussed above, $\langle p \rangle \rightarrow 0 $ with $\langle \Vec{\nabla} V\times \Vec{p} \rangle \sim E_F$, where vanishing kinetics leaves Rashba SOC to generate its own conducting state.
 For the case of lattice bosons studied here, we find that Rashba SOC generates finite momentum superfluids.
 We show that these superfluids are characterized by staggered phase patterns.
-We also find that distinct superfluid states are separated by first order transitions on finite lattices (relevant to trapped optical lattice experiments).
-We explore these transitions and predict that finite momentum superfluids should be observable in time-of-flight measurements of the momentum distribution.
+We also find distinct superfluid states with striped phase patterns that are separated by transitions on finite lattices with periodic boundaries.
+We predict that finite momentum superfluids should be observable in time-of-flight measurements of the momentum distribution.